 Animals and plants are water-based life forms.
 As such, they do not absorb oils very effectively, orally, transdermally or in any other manner.
-By creating very small particles (<100nm) of oil and water, we are able to change many of the characteristics of these oils, including stability, transparency, and absorbability.
-The USTTM Platform is based on the use of intense shear forces generated from ultra-high pressure (greater than 20,000 psi) discharged through a proprietary dynamically-controlled nanometer-scale valve orifice.
-UST has been shown to turn hydrophobic extracts of desired oil-soluble active molecules into stable, effectively water-soluble formulations on a laboratory and small process production scales, with a clear pathway to scale up for large scale production requirements.
-The UST Platform offers the potential to produce stable nanoemulsions of oil-like products in water.
+By creating extremely small and consistently sized droplets (<100nm) of oil in water, we are able to change many of the characteristics of these oil and water nanoemulsions, including stability, transparency, and absorbability.
+The USTTM Platform is based on the use of intense shear forces generated from ultra-high pressure (greater than 30,000 psi) discharged through a proprietary dynamically-controlled nanometer-scale valve orifice.
+UST has been shown to turn hydrophobic extracts of desired oil-soluble active molecules into stable, effectively water-soluble formulations on both laboratory and small process production scales, with a clear pathway to scale up for large scale production requirements.
+The UST Platform offers the potential to produce stable nanoemulsions of oil soluble active products in water.
 Such formulations could potentially have enormous success in many markets, including pharmaceuticals, nutraceuticals (such as medically important plant oil extracts like CBD-enriched plant oil soluble in water), cosmeceuticals and personal care products, liquid foods and beverages, agrochemicals, as well as inks, paints, lubricants and other industrial products.
-We believe that UST has the potential to play a significant role in a number of commercially important areas, including (i) the creation of stable nanoemulsions of otherwise immiscible fluids (e.g., oils and water), and (ii) the preparation of higher quality, homogenized, extended shelf-life or room temperature stable low-acid liquid foods that cannot be effectively preserved using existing non-thermal technologies, e.g., dairy products.
+We believe that UST has the potential to play a significant role in a number of commercially important areas, including (i) the creation of stable nanoemulsions of otherwise immiscible fluids (e.g., oils and water), (ii) manufacturing of solid state nanomaterials, and (iii) the preparation of higher quality, homogenized, extended shelf-life or room temperature stable low-acid liquid foods that cannot be effectively preserved using existing non-thermal technologies, e.g., dairy products.

 UST is an emerging technology that combines intense fluid shear forces with an instant, short-lived burst of heat achieved by specialized high-pressure equipment that can produce commercially sterile, pumpable, homogeneous fluid products.
 The UST process can provide energetic cellular disruption that results in the inactivation of bacteria, bacterial spores, viruses, and enzymes.
 Depending on operating conditions, low nano-scale emulsions (nanoemulsions) of oil and water mixtures can be produced that have been shown to have improved room-temperature shelf stability, and superior sensory profiles (taste, smell, texture and appearance).
-Of particular importance, oil-based active components delivered in such extreme nano-emulsions in water facilitates greatly improved absorption and bioavailability in the water-based biochemistry of humans, animals and plants, allowing for much lower loading quantities of actives required in manufacture, while ensuring safer and more controlled effective dosing.
+Of particular importance, oil-based active components delivered in such extreme nano-emulsions in water facilitates greatly improved absorption and bioavailability in the water-based biochemistry of humans, animals and plants, allowing for lower loading quantities (and costs) of actives required in manufacture, while ensuring safer and more controlled effective dosing.

-The Company received its second US patent in 2021 to complement two patents in China on UST, focused on a low cost, scalable approach for product manufacturing.
-The Company believes this method can find use in various nanoemulsion applications for pharmaceutical (e.g., drug delivery), biotechnology (e.g., protein recovery, biomolecule extraction), agrochemical, cosmetics, and food (e.g., shelf-stable "clean label" products).
+The Company received its second US patent on UST in 2021 to complement two patents in China on UST, focused on a low cost, scalable approach for product manufacturing.
+Subsequently, patents were also issued in Canada, Australia, and Japan.
+The Company believes this method can find use in various nanoemulsion and nanoparticle applications for nutraceutical, pharmaceutical (e.g., drug and vaccine delivery), biotechnology (e.g., protein recovery, biomolecule extraction), agrochemical, cosmeceutical, and food & beverage (e.g., shelf-stable "clean label" products).
 We plan to design, develop, manufacture, and market UST-based production instruments, services and production to the life sciences and other industries.
-We initiated the process to build full-scale UST systems initially at two sites, in order to address current customer demands and the belief that a large number of foods, cosmetics/skincare, nutraceuticals, pharmaceutical, and other companies will follow.
+We initiated the process to build manufacturing-scale UST systems initially at two sites, in order to address current customer demands and the belief that a large number of foods, cosmetics/skincare, nutraceuticals, pharmaceutical, and other companies will follow.
 Our business model for UST is focused on service contracts for product development, demonstration and optimization, followed by tolling for production at small and intermediate scales, and finally by establishment of lease and licensing arrangements with companies desiring to control and integrate UST production in-house.